Twenty Rathbone Place

 - New top floor with stunning views

-- Roof terraces on fourth and sixth floors
+- Roof terraces on the fourth and sixth floors

 - Large contemporary reception area

-- Virtual island site giving the building a wealth of natural light from three elevations
+- Virtual island site gives the building a wealth of natural light from three elevations

 - Two new 8-person passenger lifts

 - New VRF air-conditioning

 - New fully accessible raised floors (100mm void)